exercism/docs/mentoring/how_to_give_great_feedback.md

 ## How much feedback should you give

-Different mentors have different styles but our default suggestion is to give the most important one to three pieces of feedback on any iteration.
+Different mentors have different styles, but our default suggestion is to give the most important one to three pieces of feedback on any iteration.
-If the student submits a new iteration with those solved, you could give another one to three pieces of feedback.
+If the student submits a new iteration with those solved, you could then give another one to three pieces of feedback.
 By breaking things up in that way, a student will not feel overwhelmed but will also have enough to do to make meaningful changes each time.

 As you gain experience mentoring, you will get a feel for the different ways students react to different feedback and develop a style to fit your personality.